Muhammedsuwaneh/Muhammedsuwaneh/README.md

 ### Hi there 👋

-I'm Muhammed.
-Pursuing a degree in Computer Engineering.
+I'm Muhammed. a Computer Engineering student.
 I use various software engineering techniques to develop, design and test web and desktop applications.
 Kind of nerdy but curious and willing to learn new stuff.

-I make use of the following technologies in my software related projects:
+Some of the techonlogies I use for my Software related projects

  <div id="badges">
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html&logoColor=white" />